Building Your Own Trusted Execution Environments Using FPGA

-\goal{Enclave-to-Hardcore System and Inter-enclave communication.} The SSA in an enclave should be able to communicate with software modules on the hardcore system and other enclaves.
-The inter-enclave communication should be isolated from the hardcore system and other non-participating enclaves.
+\goal{Enclave-to-hardcore and Inter-enclave communication.} The SSA in an enclave should be able to communicate with software on the hardcore system and other enclaves.
+The inter-enclave communication should be isolated from the hardcore system and non-participating enclaves.

-\goal{Minimal software TCB.} The firmware serving an SSA should only include the housekeeping libraries and drivers that are necessary for the SSA execution and exclude other software.
+\goal{Allowing for minimum software TCB.} The firmware serving an SSA should only include necessary housekeeping libraries and drivers that are necessary for the SSA execution and exclude other software on the system.

-\goal{Remote attestation mechanisms.} \sysname should provide mechanisms to support sophisticated protocols to attest the integrity of an enclave's hardware and software stacks, including boot loaders, bitstream, \firmware, SSAs and their inputs and outputs to remote verifiers.

-\goal{Easy to use.} \sysname should be easy to use, especially for the software developers who do not have hardware programming experience.
-As a rule of thumb, developing a \sysname SSA should not take significantly more time and effort than developing a Linux application with the same functionality.
+\goal{Easy to use.} \sysname should be easy to use, especially for software developers who lack hardware programming experience.
+As a rule of thumb, developing an SSA should not take significantly more time and effort than developing a Linux application with the same functionality.